 All employers must grant employees up to 2 hours of leave time in which to vote.
-If an employee is so far from their voting place that more than 2 hours are required in which to vote, the employee must be allowed a sufficient time in which to cast a ballot (OK Stat.
+If an employee is so far from his or her voting place that more than 2 hours are required in which to vote, the employee must be allowed a sufficient time in which to cast a ballot (OK Stat.
 Tit.
 26 Sec.
 7-101).

 Employees who take leave to vote may not be subject to any loss of compensation or other penalty for taking such leave.
 Any employer that violates the law is guilty of a misdemeanor.